European soccer split: elite clubs threaten breakaway league - WHIZ News

-LONDON (AP) — A group of elite European clubs is again threatening to walk away from the Champions League to set up a breakaway just as UEFA thought it had secured agreement on a new format for its own competition to be announced on Monday.
+LONDON (AP) — A group of elite clubs split European soccer on Sunday with plans to walk away from the Champions League to create a breakaway competition, drawing an angry response and the threat of legal action from UEFA.

-European football’s governing body is aware that clubs including Barcelona, Real Madrid and Manchester United are among those renewing a push to launch a Super League, a person with knowledge of the situation told The Associated Press on Sunday.
-The person spoke on condition of anonymity to discuss private conversations, confirming a report by The Times of London.
+The moves to walk away from the existing structures in an apparent grab for more money and power includes Real Madrid, Barcelona, the American owners of Liverpool and Manchester United, Juventus and AC Milan.
+No German or French clubs have signed up.

+The Super League plans, which were first leaked in January, have escalated into a greater threat to implement them on the eve of UEFA’s planned announcement of a new format for the Champions League.
+While the long-standing existing competition that grew from the European Cup would increase to 36 teams and add more games as desired by the wealthiest clubs, they remained frustrated that UEFA would not grant more control of the sale of television and commercial rights.

-The European Club Association’s board, which is led by Juventus chairman Andrea Agnelli, and the UEFA clubs’ competitions committee on Friday had signed up to expanding the Champions League from 32 to 36 teams with a new format from 2024.
+Still, the European Club Association’s board, which is led by Juventus chairman Andrea Agnelli, and the UEFA clubs’ competitions committee on Friday had signed up to expanding the Champions League from 2024 ahead of ratification by the UEFA executive committee on Monday.

+Now UEFA has announced it has “learned that a few English, Spanish and Italian clubs may be planning to announce their creation of a closed, so-called Super League.”
+The plan was called a “cynical project, a project that is founded on the self-interest of a few clubs” in a statement from UEFA jointly with the leagues and national governing bodies from England, Spain and Italy.

+“We will consider all measures available to us, at all levels, both judicial and sporting in order to prevent this happening.
+Football is based on open competitions and sporting merit; it cannot be any other way,” the statement said.
+“As previously announced by FIFA and the six Federations, the clubs concerned will be banned from playing in any other competition at domestic, European or world level, and their players could be denied the opportunity to represent their national teams.”

+While FIFA issued a statement in January warning players in a Super League could be banned from the World Cup, the world governing body has not denied that its president, Gianni Infantino, has been involved in the breakaway talks with officials, including Real Madrid president Florentino Perez.

-Despite Agnelli’s role with the ECA and at the heart of UEFA with a position on its executive committee, Juventus is said to be one of the teams involved in the Super League along with AC Milan, United, Chelsea, Liverpool, Tottenham, Arsenal, Real Madrid, Barcelona and Atletico Madrid.
-French champion Paris Saint-Germain has not signed up to the Super League.
+Despite Agnelli’s role with the ECA and at the heart of UEFA with a position on its executive committee, Juventus is said to be one of the teams involved in the Super League along with AC Milan.
+Both Juventus and Milan declined to comment.

-The Premier League wrote to clubs on Sunday saying its rules prevent clubs joining competitions without its approval and urging them to distance themselves from any Super League.

-Serie A on Sunday held an emergency board meeting to discuss the threat of a Super League.
-Juventus issued a “no comment” reply when contacted on Sunday by the AP about the Super League plans that first emerged in January.
+Manchester clubs City and United, Liverpool, Arsenal, Chelsea and Tottenham are also part of the Super League, which the Premier League said would “undermine the appeal of the whole game” of football.

+“The Premier League condemns any proposal that attacks the principles of open competition and sporting merit which are at the heart of the domestic and European football pyramid,” it said in a statement.
+“Fans of any club in England and across Europe can currently dream that their team may climb to the top and play against the best.
+We believe that the concept of a European Super League would destroy this dream.

+“The Premier League is proud to run a competitive and compelling football competition that has made it the most widely watched league in the world.
+Our success has enabled us to make an unrivalled financial contribution to the domestic football pyramid.”

-The creation of a 20-team annual competition would include 15 top clubs as permanent members.
+The creation of a 20-team annual competition would include 15 top clubs as permanent members based on plans seen in January by the AP.
 The five other teams would vary each season, although the qualification method has not been determined.

 Each of the 15 founding members would get a share of at least 3.5 billion euros ($4.2 billion) in initial infrastructure grants.
 The money would be split among four tiers of clubs, with the top six each getting 350 million euros ($420 million).